nazpins/naztech-automated-data-sorting-tools/README.md

 ## Projects

 ### [Precision-Classification-Sorter](#precision-classification-sorter)
-An advanced AI-powered tool that efficiently categorizes large volumes of data.
+An advanced AI-powered tool that efficiently categorizes data.
 It employs machine learning models to intelligently sort text and images into relevant categories, optimizing data management processes.

 ### [File-Sorter & File-Sorter-Lite](#file-sorter--file-sorter-lite)
-Designed for straightforward file organization, these tools automatically sort files into predefined directories based on their file types, enhancing the organization of your digital space.
+Designed for straightforward file organization, these tools automatically sort files into predefined directories based on their file types, quick and easy.

 ### [Remove-Duplicate-Images](#remove-duplicate-images)
-Utilizes advanced algorithms to identify and eliminate duplicate images, freeing up storage and simplifying your photo libraries.
+Utilizes advanced hash algorithms to identify and eliminate duplicate images, freeing up storage and simplifying your photo libraries.

 ### [Doc-Sorter](#doc-sorter)
 Streamlines the management of documents by using metadata from the Google Books API to organize ebooks and PDFs into author-specific directories.